 THIS IS WHAT SOME OF OUR MORE NOTABLE READERS HAVE TO SAY ABOUT THE MOORLANDER

 “I always make sure I get The Moorlander every fortnight.
 It is exactly what a local newspaper should be!
 Local news served up to Fleet Street standards.
 Not afraid to speak out and tell us the harsh realities of the truth.
 Stuart and his team go out and find the news they don’t just sit in the office and wait for the public to write it for them.
 I love it.”

-Councillor Jan Goffey, Mayor of Okehampton.
+Councillor Jan Goffey, former Mayor of Okehampton.

 “The Moorlander is a great community newspaper.
 Informative, challenging and entertaining.”

 Rt Hon Mel Stride MP for Central Devon.

 “I think your paper is great, a very polished product.
 What a brave venture in this digital age.”